emilia276223/to_Bach_or_not_to_Bach/README.md

 * Mozart
 * Schumann

-We extract features from the MIDI files that seem useful for composer recognition.
-We will use these features to train and test the model.
+We extracted features from the MIDI files that seem useful for composer recognition.
+We used these features to train and test the model.

 ## Goal

 The goal is to teach chosen models to classify the music (by features) to its composer.

+## Result

+You can find our final code here, along with the final presentation (results, plots, diagrams and some nice memes).